Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

             <script src="http://yui.yahooapis.com/3.10.0/build/yui/yui-min.js"></script>
 ```

-Now we want to change the contents of the _title_ and _h1_ tags to show that this worked.
+Now we want to change the contents of the _title_ and _h1_ element to show that this worked.
-We add another _script_ block for that.
+We add another _script_ element for that.

 [gitting-started.html](getting-started.html)
 ```HTML